NHSDigital/fdp-react-design-system/docs/migration/spc-constants-centralisation.md

 All SPC engine enums, registries, and constant tables have been centralised into a single module:

-- Preferred import: `src/components/DataVisualisation/charts/SPC/SPCChart/logic/spcConstants.ts`
+- Preferred import: `src/components/DataVisualisation/charts/SPC/engine` (v2 barrel)
-- Backward compatibility: `spc.ts` re-exports these symbols for now to avoid breaking existing imports.
+- Legacy note: v1 `spc.ts` is retired; constants live under v2 types/constants.

 This reduces duplication and makes ownership clearer across the engine and UI.